trondkr/ERA5-ROMS/README.md

 The region for where you extract the data is defined by the variable `self.area = "80/0/50/25"`found in `ECMWF_query.py`.
 The area is constrained by `North/West/South/East`.

+The time units in teh  resulting ROMS files are converted from the ERA5 units (`1900-01-01`) to the standard ROMS reference time `1948-01-01`.
+The toolbox uses the netCDF4 `date2num`and `num2date` functions for this conversion.
 **Run the toobox**
 To run the toolbox after editing the settings simply run `python ECMWF_tools.py`